cloudflare/cloudflare-docs/products/page-shield/src/content/reference/alerts.md

 </Aside>

-* **Script Monitor Code Change Detection Alert**: Triggered daily by any changed JavaScript dependencies detected in your pages.
+* **Script Monitor New Code Change Detection Alert**: Triggered daily by any changed JavaScript dependencies detected in your pages.

 ## Malicious code alerts